mvolkmann/blog/input/github-pages.md

 title: GitHub Pages
 ---

-GitHub Pages is a great option to consider for hosting an 11ty site because it is free and easy to use.
+GitHub Pages is a great option to consider for hosting an 11ty site because it is free and simple to use.

 Here are the steps to create and deploy an 11ty site to GitHub Pages.